 Pervasive Mental Illness Makes Us Even More Self Absorbed

-People with PTSD or other trauma symptoms are no different from other people with illnesses.
+People with trauma symptoms are no different from other people with illnesses.
 When in the grips of trauma symptoms, self absorption happens.
 For example, their hyper vigilance is a form of being self absorbed around their personal sense of safety.
 Again, this self absorption is generally not a choice.
 Rather there is a drive to try manage their responses to trauma in the best ways they know how.
 That leaves less energy for everything else.

-Because Cultural PTSD says we are in the grips of a serious illness at a cultural level, it has been much more difficult for us to clearly perceive or understand our historical traumas and our TBRs to them as root causes of many of our problems.
+Because Cultural PTSD says we are in the grips of a serious illness at a cultural level, it has also been much more difficult for us to clearly perceive or understand our historical traumas and our cultural reactions to them as root causes of many of our problems.
 As sick people often do, we mistake our symptoms for the illness itself.

 Literally millions of people take their shoes off each day at airports in the U.S. due to an infinitesimally small possibility of a terrorist attack.
 (And of course the reply will be it’s because we take our shoes off that the threat is so small.
 This is typical trauma based decision making writ large: The vet with 11 outside cameras installed around his house while his entire family feels imprisoned and worry for him will say exactly the same thing about needing all 11 of those cameras).

 We bemoan the excessive amounts of violence in our “entertainment”, but don’t link it to the very common dynamic of trauma survivors simultaneously finding ways to reenact trauma, while also downplaying the impact of it, and becoming numb to it.
-Creators of this kind of entertainment find they “need” to show greater and greater amounts of stimulus in order for their audiences to feel anything, even horror.
+Creators of this kind of entertainment find they “need” to show greater and greater amounts of stimulus in order for their audiences to feel anything at all, even horror.